Welcome to St Kitts cruise port guide!

 St Kitts is known for its beautiful sandy beaches, crystal clear blue waters, and great snorkeling for lovers of underwater activities.
 If you are a beach person, you should definitely consider spending some time at one of the island’s gorgeous beaches.
 Below is the list of the best beaches in St Kitts:

-- South Frigate Bay – One of the most popular beaches in St Kitts, this white sandy paradise offers calm waters making it ideal for snorkeling activities – look out for sea turtles and colorful sea life, and don’t forget to bring snorkeling equipment.
-There is a variety of places to eat and drink (Vibes beach bar, Marshalls, Buddy’s Beach Bar and Grill, Oceans Beach Bar, etc.) and water activities and rentals are also available (kayak, jet ski).
+• South Frigate Bay – One of the most popular beaches in St Kitts, this white sandy paradise offers calm waters making it ideal for snorkeling activities – look out for sea turtles and colorful sea life, and don’t forget to bring snorkel gear.
+There is a variety of places to eat and drink and water activities and rentals are also available (kayak, jet ski).
 South Frigate Bay is located south of Basseterre, around a 10-minute drive from Port Zante (5.7 km/3.5 miles).

-- South Friars Bay – This golden sandy beach is located on the Caribbean side of Saint Kitts, south of Frigate Bay, approximately 15 minutes drive from the port of Basseterre (8 km/5 miles).
-Here you will find the renowned Carambola Beach club, restaurants, and rustic beach bars (Shipwreck Beach Bar, Mongoose Bar, and Grill, Discovery Beach Bar & Grill) as well as water activities available for rental.
+• South Friars Bay – This golden sandy beach is located on the Caribbean side of Saint Kitts, south of Frigate Bay, approximately 15 minutes drive from the port of Basseterre (8 km/5 miles).
+Here you will find the renowned Carambola Beach club, restaurants, and rustic beach bars as well as water activities available for rental.
 This is a popular beach for cruise ship passengers due to its calm, pristine waters and one of the best snorkeling on the island (you will find an abundance of marine life in the southern part next to the Shipwreck Beach Bar).

-- Cockleshell Bay Beach – This gorgeous white sandy beach is located on the southern tip of the island facing Nevis, approximately 20 minutes drive from the St Kitts cruise port (16 km/10 miles).
-On Cockleshell beach, you will find local restaurants, bars (Reggae Beach Bar Grill, Spice Mill Restaurant, Fisherman’s Village), and facilities available at a fair price.
+• Cockleshell Bay Beach – This gorgeous white sandy beach is located on the southern tip of the island facing Nevis, approximately 20 minutes drive from the St Kitts cruise port (16 km/10 miles).
+On Cockleshell Beach, you will find local restaurants, bars, and facilities available at a fair price.
 Snorkeling is possible at this beach, however, it is not considered to be great.
-In the southern part of the beach, you will find a 5-star Park Hyatt Hotel, offering a wide variety of facilities and fantastic ocean views.
-Here you can opt for a Resort Day Pass, which includes 2-course lunch, lounge chairs, beach and pool access, and discounts on food, beverage, and spa services.

 Check out St Kitts snorkeling and boat tours